-CLAUSE I.8D-FAR 52.203-17 CONTRACTOR EMPLOYEE WHISTLEBLOWER RIGHTS AND REQUIREMENT TO INFORM EMPLOYEES OF WHISTLEBLOWER RIGHTS (JUN 2020)
+CLAUSE I.8D-FAR 52.203-17 CONTRACTOR EMPLOYEE WHISTLEBLOWER RIGHTS AND REQUIREMENT TO INFORM EMPLOYEES OF WHISTLEBLOWER RIGHTS (NOV 2023)

-- (a) This contract and employees working on this contract will be subject to the whistleblower rights and remedies in the pilot program on Contractor employee whistleblower protections established at 41 U.S.C.
-4712 by section 828 of the National Defense Authorization Act for Fiscal Year 2013 (Pub.
-L. 112-239) and Federal Acquisition Regulation (FAR) 3.908. - (b) The Contractor shall inform its employees in writing, in the predominant language of the workforce, of employee whistleblower rights and protections under 41 U.S.C.
-4712, as described in section FAR 3.908. - (c) The Contractor shall insert the substance of this clause, including this paragraph (c), in all subcontracts over the simplified acquisition threshold, as defined in FAR 2.101 on the date of subcontract award.
+- (a) This contract and employees working on this contract will be subject to the whistleblower rights and remedies established at 41 U.S.C.
+4712 and Federal Acquisition Regulation (FAR) 3.900 through 3.905. - (b) The Contractor shall inform its employees in writing, in the predominant language of the workforce, of employee whistleblower rights and protections under 41 U.S.C.
+4712, as described in FAR 3.900 through 3.905. - (c) The Contractor shall insert the substance of this clause, including this paragraph (c), in all subcontracts.